 Information obtained in a session with a counselor may be privileged and protected from disclosure as provided by law.
 A counselor cannot be required to testify concerning privileged information unless, as provided by G.S.
 8-53.4, the student waives the privilege or the court compels testimony as necessary to the proper administration of justice.
 The school counselor privilege does not, however, exempt the counselor from reporting child abuse as required by G.S.
 7B-301.
 Any notation made by a counselor for his or her own use is a confidential document and is neither a public record nor a part of the student's record.
 Such confidential documents do not have to be shared with parents or others except as required by law.
 Any document prepared by a counselor that is shared or intended to be shared with other staff is considered an educational record of the student and is available to the parent or eligible student in accordance with policy 4700, Student Records.

 Legal References: Family Educational Rights and Privacy Act, 20 U.S.C.
 1232g; G.S.
-7B-301, -500; 8-53.4; 115C-12, -47, -401; State Board of Education Policies GCS-F-011, GCS-L-006
+7B-301, -500; 8-53.4; 115C-12, -47, -401; State Board of Education Policies GRAD-006, SCOS-011

 Cross References: Parental Involvement (policy 1310/4002), Goals and Objectives of the Educational Program (policy 3000), Student Promotion and Accountability (policy 3420), Special Education Programs/Rights of Students with Disabilities (policy 3520), Child Abuse – Reports and Investigations (policy 4240/7312), Student Behavior Policies (4300 series), Student Records (policy 4700)